Top RFP Questions to Ask Your Team and Vendors

 • Ask security-specific questions.
 Ask your IT team what their requirements are.
 Are certain accreditations/standards of security required?
 How are communications processed?

-Bottom line, by taking the time to consider risk management in your RFP, you’ll be one step ahead when the time comes to closely assess your chosen vendor.
+Bottom line, by taking the time to consider risk management in your RFP, you’ll be one step ahead when the time comes to select a vendor.

-[Editor's note: this post was originally published 3/3/17 and has been updated for clarity and relevancy.]
+[Editor's note: this post was originally published 3/3/17 and has been updated.]